 - Nhavarakizhi -- Bundles of medicinal porridge are wrapped around the body to stimulate sweating [source: Ayurvedic Massage].

-If you want to learn even more about Ayurveda, visit the links on the next page.
+If you want to learn even more about Ayurveda, visit the links below.

 - Ayurveda for You, "Ayurvedic Treatment."
 (Accessed 03/03/09)http://ayurveda-foryou.com/treat/treat.html